 Target Officials are assigned to establish the competitor's results and possible rule violations.
-In general, in all tasks having set goals or targets, the Target Officials will measure the results by tape or surveyor equipment within the Marker Measuring Area (MMA).
+In general, in all tasks having set goals or targets, the Target Officials will measure the results by tape or surveyor equipment within the Marker Measuring Area (MMA) or Scoring Area.